kodagent/judy_sec/README.md

-Essential Recruit Donna
+Essential Recruit Judy

-This is the codebase for essential recruit donna AI
+This is the codebase for essential recruit judy AI